-It is always hard to predict the future so I won't begin to... but bear this in mind... everywhere that there have been systems with moving parts, the moving parts are the most inefficient and, thanks to friction, the most likely to break...
-So, maybe the magnetron inside the scanner is the next enhancement...?
+It is always hard to predict the future so I won't begin to, but bear this in mind: everywhere that there have been systems with moving parts, the moving parts are the most inefficient and, thanks to friction, the most likely to break: So, maybe the magnetron inside the scanner is the next enhancement?

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2008@aol.com or go direct to MaryJo Cruickshank, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."